 Ineffective budgeting can only be improved if you can see what is being worked on.

 Shadow IT has two forms.
 The first is when business stakeholders start their own projects.
 The second is when requests are made directly to developers and no one else knows that the work they cause is taking place.
 Creating visibility exposes both.

 A poor discovery intake process can only be improved when all of the work can be seen.

-To manage working on too many things you must be able to see what you are working on.
+To avoid working on too many things you must be able to see what you are working on.

-To manage having insufficient specialized skills kanban boards can be useful to manage the requests for them.
+When there are certain insufficient specialized skills, kanban boards can be useful to manage the requests for them.
 Having an explicit workflow enables avoiding starting work that will require specialized skills when they are not available.